appspector/msgpack-swift/README.md

 Ultra fast, zero-dependency MessagePack impelementation in pure swift.
 Supports Apple platforms and Linux.

 Based on original MessagePack parser architecture.
 This is the only Swift version with streaming parsing support.
-No recursion and very little additional memory allocation.
+No recursion in decoding path and very little additional memory allocation.

 This version is still in development